 What is a home study?

 A home study usually consists of a series of interviews between a family and a social worker to help applicants think through their ability to foster parent a child with "special needs."
 It is important that people considering foster care be stable, sensitive, patient and capable of giving a child love and understanding.
-Social workers want to be sure that a person or couple have a realistic understanding of the commitment they take on when they foster parent and that they can provide a safe and nurturing environment for a child in their home.
-Interviews with husband and wife or a single foster parent are conducted by certified social workers.
+Social workers want to be sure that a person or couple have a realistic understanding of the commitment they take on when they become foster parents and that they can provide a safe and nurturing environment for a child in their home.
+Interviews with husband and wife or a single foster parent are conducted by social workers.
 Applicants are asked to provide written information about themselves and their life experiences.

 Do I have to own my own home to be a foster parent?